Special Waste Removal

 Tuesday - Metal, Tires, BatteriesMetal only, includes large appliances such as refrigerators (the doors must be removed), stoves, washers, dryers, bicycles, etc. Standard car/truck tires and car batteries are included in this pickup as well.
 NOT collected: dishwashers, TVs, computers, etc., over-sized tires (tractor, non-standard truck sizes, etc).

-Wednesday - Grass & LeavesYard waste (year-round) is considered grass and leaves, which must be in brown, biodegradable paper lawn bags, or in lidless, bushel-sized containers, weighing no more than 50 pounds.
-The brown paper bags can be purchased at places like Lowes, Giant, Wal-Mart, and Home Depot.
+Wednesday - Grass & LeavesYard waste (year-round collection) is considered grass and leaves, which must be in brown, biodegradable paper lawn bags, or in lidless, bushel-sized containers, weighing no more than 50 pounds.
+Bags and containers must be placed curbside no sooner than 7am on Tuesday and no later than 7am on Wednesday to ensure collection.
+Please be aware of inclement weather conditions, as wet bags will not be collected in order to avoid debris from rips.
+The brown paper bags can be purchased at places like Lowes, Wal-Mart, and Home Depot.
 If packaged any other way, such as plastic bags or containers over 50 pounds, it will not be taken.
-Yard waste cannot be mixed with trash or be in plastic bags of any kind.
+Yard waste cannot be mixed with nor placed with normal household trash.
 Wheelbarrows and large trash cans are not acceptable containers.
-Yard waste should not be placed with normal household trash.

 Thursday & Friday - Bulk Trash